Updated June 2, 2026

 The single most important quality of a genuine thought leader is a specific, defensible point of view that differs in some meaningful way from conventional wisdom in their field.
 This is not the same as being contrarian.
 It means having developed, through real professional experience, a perspective on how things actually work that adds something beyond what buyers can easily find by reading industry reports or asking ChatGPT to summarize the consensus view.

-The 2025 Edelman-LinkedIn B2B Thought Leadership Impact Report found that 71% of decision-makers say they consume less than half of the thought leadership they encounter because most of it doesn't provide valuable insights.
+The 2025 Edelman-LinkedIn B2B Thought Leadership Impact Report found that most decision-makers consume only a fraction of the thought leadership they encounter, in large part because so much of it doesn't deliver valuable insight.
 This quality gap is enormous and largely driven by the difference between executives who aggregate and repackage conventional wisdom versus executives who share what they actually believe based on direct experience — even when that view is unpopular or counterintuitive.

 The practical test: can the executive finish the sentence "Most people in my industry believe X, but based on what I've seen, the real dynamic is Y"?
 If yes, they have a genuine point of view.
-If not, the content will inevitably sound generic — agreeable but unremarkable.
-The 2025 Edelman data confirms this: 79% of buyers say they look for thought leadership that challenges their assumptions, not validates existing views.
+If not, the content will tend to sound generic — agreeable but unremarkable.
+The 2025 Edelman data points the same way: a large majority of hidden decision-makers say they prefer thought leadership that challenges their assumptions rather than validates existing views.

 The Publication Tier Hierarchy